-Comments: In January 2018, the National Mitigation Leadership Framework Group released a National Mitigation Investment Strategy (MitFLG) released a draft National Mitigation Investment Strategy for a public comment period that extends through March 2018.
+Comments: In January 2018, the National Mitigation Leadership Framework Group (MitFLG) released a draft National Mitigation Investment Strategy (NMIS) for a public comment period that extended through March 2018.
 Just prior to release, officials who are serving on a working group and are responsible for coordinating the strategy contacted us with an advanced copy to solicit our comments.
-We provided a range of comments designed to emphasize key issues we believe will be important to being able to effectively monitor implementation of the strategy and hold those responsible accountable to achieving important outcomes, but at the same time noted that the draft strategy as it currently exists generally addresses the issues we raised in GAO-15-515 and will likely meet the intent of the recommendation of similar content remains through the final version.
+We provided a range of comments designed to emphasize key issues we believe will be important to being able to effectively monitor implementation of the strategy and hold those responsible accountable to achieving important outcomes, but at the same time noted that the draft strategy as it currently exists generally addresses the issues we raised in GAO-15-515 and will likely meet the intent of the recommendation if similar content remains in the final version.
 On August 8, 2018, we were contacted by key FEMA officials with responsibility for coordinating interagency work on the NMIS.
 These officials reported that, in response to comments and to better align NMIS with the 2018 FEMA Strategic Plan, the NMIS working group was revising the draft goals.
 The officials said that the new anticipated timeline for the final NMIS was February 2019.
 We informed the officials that a strategy that focused solely on FEMA would likely not meet the intent of the recommendation, and that the final strategy should emphasize strategic goals that help establish national priorities and promote interagency action.
 On August 23, 2018, FEMA officials sent a draft checklist of conditions that would satisfy the recommendation.
 This list included the goal of establishing strategic goals that guide national priorities and promote interagency action.
 On March 6, 2019, FEMA officials with responsibility for coordinating the NMIS across the MitFLG told us that resolving interagency comments had taken longer than expected, and this situation was exacerbated by the partial government shutdown.
 They provided a new timeline showing August 23,2019 to be the new target publication date and discussed the new draft goals, which seemed to largely reflect the issues raised in GAO-15-515.
 To fully implement this recommendation, MitFLG needs to finalize NMIS to help identify, prioritize, and guide federal investments in disaster resilience and hazard mitigation-related activities.